Nia Centre is committed to supporting artists working across disciplines, and ranging in experience levels.

 In 2015, we secured a lease for 524 Oakwood Ave, located just south of Eglinton Ave West, in the heart of a historically Caribbean neighbourhood with a long history of artistic and creative entrepreneurship

-Nia Centre is governed by an eight-member Board of Directors with professional and artistic expertise related to the organization’s strategic priorities as well as core demographic.
+Nia Centre is governed by a Board of Directors with professional and artistic expertise related to the organization’s strategic priorities as well as core demographic.
 They have expertise in law, financial management, fundraising, compliance, strategic communications and marketing, government relations, non-profit management, artistic practice and presentation.
 The Board plays an active role in the organization’s growth and development through strategic planning, policy development, fundraising and raising the profile of the organization.

 Funded in 2009, we have been on a journey for over the last decade to become Canada’s first professional multi-disciplinary centre for African-Canadian art.